Skip to Main Content

 • Lifelong learning

-Because OER are open, they allow students to return to course content again and again -- before and after courses.
+Because OER are open, they enable students to return to course content again and again -- before and after courses.

 • More clarity/certainty regarding reuse of materials